 - 1. Serve as an initial contact for library questions or problems - 2.
 Facilitate acquisitions and collection development - 3.
 Share information about library services and resources - 4.
 Schedule a library instruction session for your class - 5.
 Attend departmental meetings to announce changes in library services and resources - 6.
-Review your department's monthly acquisition budget reports and remind you of pertinent deadlines - 7.
-Suggest possible library purchases, whether books, journals, databases, DVDs, or other formats - 8.
+Suggest possible library purchases of books, journals, databases, DVDs, or material in other formats - 7.
 Orient new faculty to library resources and services